1MahdiR/QueraSecurityHackathon/README.md

 Now... on to the writeups :) <br/>
 We didn't solve all the challenges but I will update the writeups when I find the solutions.
-If you any questions or suggestions regarding the writeups submit a new issue or make a pull request.
+If you have any questions or suggestions regarding the writeups submit a new issue or make a pull request.

 ## ‌